Houston is Resilient

 Climate change and environmental progress

-It would be impossible to discuss the region’s evolution over the last few decades without mentioning our relationship with the environment, natural disasters and climate change in Houston.
+It would be impossible to discuss the region’s evolution over the last few decades without mentioning our relationship with the environment, natural disasters and shifting climate patterns in Houston.
 The region continues to feel the effects of more frequent and severe storms, which have shaped the region in many ways — some more obvious than others.

 Although many in the region have grown accustomed to the oppressive Houston heat, Houston is demonstrably hotter than it was a decade ago, according to the National Oceanic and Atmospheric Administration.
 The 30-year average temperature in our region increased between 0.6 and 1.0 degrees Fahrenheit between 2010 and 2020 — unwelcome news to residents who live in a region that can be dangerously hot.
 Montgomery County had over 500 days at temperatures above 95 degrees Fahrenheit in the last decade, compared with fewer than 300 days the previous decade.
 That is almost two-thirds of a year of extra extreme heat over a single decade.